-Starcore International Mines Ltd. ("Starcore") estimates the reserves and resources for the San Martin mine effective as of July 31 of each year to match its fiscal year.
-Mine personnel have prepared this report under the direction of David R. Gunning P. Eng, and the results of this work was modified and verified by Joseph W. Campbell P. Geo. in compliance with National Instrument 43-101 ("NI 43-101") on the San Martin Project in the State of Querétaro, Mexico.
-Mr. Gunning is the Chief Operating Officer and a Director of Starcore and is a Qualified Person ("QP") as defined by NI 43-101.
-Mr. Campbell is an independent QP as defined by NI 43-101.
-While relying on mine staff and other experts for information contained in this report, Mr. Gunning and Mr. Campbell take full responsibility for all aspects of this report.
-This report follows previous reports by Mr. Gunning in 2013 and earlier reports co-written with Mr. Joe Campbell P. Geo. for the reserves as of July 31st, 2011 and by Mr. Campbell as of July 31st, 2012.
+Since April 30, 2016, Starcore International Mines Ltd. ("Starcore") estimates the reserves and resources for the San Martin mine effective as of April 30th of each year to match its fiscal year.
+This report has been prepared by Erme Enriquez C.P.G., BSc, MSc in compliance with National Instrument 43-101 ("NI 43-101") on the San Martin Project in the State of Querétaro, Mexico and he is an independent Qualified Person ("QP") as defined by NI 43-101.

 Starcore acquired the San Martin Mine ("San Martin") from Goldcorp Inc. ("Goldcorp") in February 2007.
 Goldcorp is a Canadian mining company listed on both Canadian and United States Stock Exchanges.
 Goldcorp acquired the San Martin Project in February 2005 with the take-over of Wheaton River Minerals Ltd., who had acquired San Martin in the take-over in 2002 of the Mexican mining company Minas Luismin S.A. de C.V. ("Luismin").
+Starcore paid US\$24 million in cash and issued 4,729,000 common shares to Luismin at a deemed value of CDN\$0.50 per share in consideration for the shares of Bernal.

-San Martin is owned and operated by Compañia Minera Peña de Bernal, S.A. de C.V., a wholly-owned subsidiary of Starcore.
+San Martin is owned and operated by Compañia Minera Peña de Bernal, S.A. de C.V., a wholly owned subsidiary of Starcore.